yretenai/Waterfall/README.md

 Wrappers around Native compression methods.

-- Windows: LZO, Oodle, and ZStandard have to be provided manually.
+- Windows: LZO, and Oodle have to be provided manually.
 - Linux: Your distro package manager will have almost all dependencies (`apt install libchm1 lzo2 zstd`, `portage emerge dev-libs/chmlib dev-libs/lzo app-arch/zstd`, etc)
 - macOS: same as linux, but use Homebrew (`brew install chmlib lzo zstd`)

+Oodle is a proprietary codec and a built library has to found elsewhere.
+The Oodle library has to be renamed to `liboo2core` (keeping the .dll, .so or .dylib extension)

 ### Native Bindings